YasamanJafari/yasamanjafari.github.io/_pages/about.md

 News
 ======
-5/25: Check out our new Pre-print, [The Surprising Soupability of Documents in State Space Models](https://arxiv.org/abs/2505.24033)!
+5/25: Check out our new pre-print, [The Surprising Soupability of Documents in State Space Models](https://arxiv.org/abs/2505.24033)!

 1/22/25: Our paper, [ClimaQA Benchmark](https://rose-stl-lab.github.io/GENIE/climaqa.html#), has been accepted to ICLR 2025! :tada: